The lack of hydration is one of the main reasons your skin gets sallow, saggy, and dull-looking as you age.

 Powder absorbs excess oil on the skin and it is a godsent option for people with oily skin.

-However, aging skins that are leaning towards the dry and dehydrated side are more likely to benefit from cream-based makeup products instead of powder.
+However, aging skins leaning towards the dry and dehydrated side are more likely to benefit from cream-based makeup products instead of powder.

 Apply Sunscreen Every Single Day